 1) Bus: There are no direct buses to Enchanted river, but you can take a bus headed to Butuan and ask them to drop you at Hinatuan.
 From there you can take a habal-habal to Enchanted River (about 40 pesos).
 There are no buses going to Tinuyan Falls and finding a habal-habal from Enchanted River to Tinuyan Falls may be difficult.

-2) Habal-habal: This is the best option for budget-travellers.
+2) Habal-habal: This is the best option for budget travelers.
 Hire a habal-habal for the whole day for 800 pesos or less.
 Go to Tinuyan Falls first, as it gets crowded post-12 pm.
 The Enchanted River, on the other hand, becomes extremely crowded by 10 am so go there first only if you can reach before 8 am.

 3) Private van: For those who can afford it, hire a private van for the full day at 3000 pesos (negotiable) and go to Enchanted River as early as possible (preferably by 8 am).